-Apple Fritters are luscious deep fried donuts filled with apples, cinnamon and drizzled with an easy three ingredient glaze.
-You can have these scrumptious warn apple fritters in your hands in less than thirty minutes.
-Make sure you stash a couple for yourself or you might blink your eyes and they will be gone.
-These are one of my darling daughters favorite goodies.
-She just can not get enough of them!
+Apple Fritters are luscious deep-fried donuts filled with apples and cinnamon and drizzled with an easy three-ingredient glaze.
+You can have these scrumptious warm apple fritters in your hands in less than thirty minutes.
+Make sure you stash a couple for yourself, or you might blink your eyes, and they will be gone.
+These are one of my darling daughter’s favorite goodies.
+She can not get enough of them!

 Why this recipe works!

-- Only wholesome all natural ingredients with no artificial colors or preservatives.
+- Only wholesome natural ingredients with no artificial colors or preservatives.

 - Easy and quick to mix and fry.